ethereum/execution-apis/specs/required_block_state.md

 Represents the proof data whose root is the state root in the block header of the preceeding block.

-The `account_proof` member consists of indices that refer to items in the `account_nodes` member of the `RequiredBlockState` container.
+The account proof is obtained by calculating the account hash and traversing nodes in the `RequiredBlockState` container.

 ```python
 class CompactEip1186Proof(Container):